parnianmohsnian/Portfolio/README.md

     * Developed a predictive model for estimating housing prices in Tehran
     * Used a variety of machine learning algorithms, including linear regression, decision trees, and random forests
     * Achieved an R-squared of 0.85 on the test set
+* **Fraud Detection Project** (Github repository: [[link to repository](https://github.com/parnianmohsnian/Portfolio/tree/parnianmohsnian-fraud-detection-1)])
+    * Developed an EDA with pandas and present it with streamlit
+    * Recognized the pattern and outliers
+    * Use Classification models and evaluate them
 * **Medical Examination Review EDA** (Github repository: [[link to repository](https://github.com/parnianmohsnian/Portfolio/blob/main/medical_examination_EDA.ipynb)])
     * Conducted an exploratory data analysis of restaurant reviews in King County, WA
     * Used web scraping to collect data from Yelp